History and Aims

 The members of the ITIA hail from all corners of the earth, reflecting the multi-lingual and multi-cultural nature of

 The business of the ITIA is conducted in accordance with the ITIA Constitution/Bunreacht by the Executive Committee, elected each year in October by the Annual General Meeting.
-The ITIA has four permanent sub-committees, the Professional Membership sub-committee, the Certification sub-committee, the Community Interpreting sub-committee and the Continual Professional Development sub-committee.
+The ITIA has three sub-committees, the Professional Membership sub-committee, the Certification sub-committee and the Continual Professional Development sub-committee.
 Where necessary, ad hoc committees are created for individual tasks.

 The ITIA publishes a bi-monthly ezine, the ITIA Bulletin and a journal, Translation Ireland which is published each year.